slackapi/java-slack-sdk/docs/content/guides/web-api-for-admins.md

 ---
-layout: default
-title: "Web API for Org Admins"
 lang: en
 ---

 # Web API for Org Admins

-The method names of a portion of [API Methods](https://api.slack.com/methods) start with **`admin.`**.
-As you may know, those APIs are not available for all developers.
+The method names of a portion of [API Methods](https://api.slack.com/methods) start with `admin.`.
+These APIs are not available for all developers.
 They are supposed to be used by [Enterprise Grid](https://api.slack.com/enterprise/grid) Organization administrators.

 ---
 ## Call Web API for Org Admins